Superclásico: River's 2011 relegation to 2018 Greater Final

 Since the turn of the century, the rivalry has intensified to different levels.
 A series of fierce meetings and violent events rekindled international attention to the derby.

 Boca eliminated River in the 2000 Copa Libertadores and 2004 Copa Libertadores, winning the title in 2000, 2001 and 2003, and reaching the finals in 2004.
 Moreover, in June 2011, River was relegated for the first time in its history.

 Since its promotion in 2012, River eliminated Boca in the 2014 Copa Sudamericana, 2015 Copa Libertadores, 2017 Supercopa Argentina, 2018 Copa Libertadores, and the 2019 Copa Libertadores, lifting the trophy on all of those occasions, except the 2019 Copa Libertadores.

 During the 2015 Copa Libertadores Round of 16, River Plate players were attacked at half time by a Boca fan that used pepper spray as the players were entering the dressing rooms.
 As a result, the game was suspended and CONMEBOL opened disciplinary proceedings on Boca.
 At the time of the attack, River was winning the series 1–0.
-As a result of the incident, Boca were disqualified from competition in the tournament and were faced with sanctions imposed by from CONMEBOL.
+As a result of the incident, Boca were disqualified from competition in the tournament and were faced with sanctions imposed by CONMEBOL.
 River Plate, on the other hand, advanced to the quarterfinals and would later go on to win the Copa Libertadores.

 In the 2018 Copa Libertadores Finals, the bus carrying Boca's players to the El Monumental was attacked by River fans who threw large objects after the police withdrew from the zone.
 The game was suspended and despite Boca's requests to have River disqualified, the game was moved to Madrid at the Santiago Bernabéu Stadium.
 After drawing 2–2 at La Bombonera and losing its home field advantage, River famously won the game 3–1 after extra time (5–3 on aggregate).
 Through the series, Boca was always ahead until the extra time of the return leg.
 Given the rivalry and the stage, and the fact of having been played in Europe, the 2018 Copa Libertadores Finals gathered unusual attention outside South America.

 Statistics

 Overall record

-As of 9 November 2025.
+As of 19 April 2026.
 Only official matches are included.